Skip to main content

 "Mad Max 2 is a film of pure action, of kinetic energy organised around the barest possible bones of a plot.
 It has a vision of a violent future world, but it doesn't develop that vision with characters and dialogue.
 It would rather plunge headlong into one of the most relentlessly aggressive movies ever made."

 The secret to enjoying Avalanche Studios' Mad Max exists in the fact that the longer you play, the more distracted you get from the main plot.
 Instead, the game constantly sidetracks you, steering you towards the good parts, where the real action awaits.
-The implications are: "We had to write a story, and it's no good.
-Instead, we have great mechanics.
+The implications are: "We have great mechanics.
 Please, explore them.
 Use them to write your own story."
 It's like a good old game hidden within the superfluous framework of a modern one.

 THE WASTELAND

-I'm impressed by the way Avalanche managed to put together a believable, cohesive world with next to nothing to go on.
-We get a huge sandbox, a fast car, hostiles aplenty, and an empty shell of a hero who cares little about himself or his surroundings.
-We also get lots of progressional systems to suck us in -- Max's attributes, equipment, his car, and a few strongholds are all upgradeable.
+I’m impressed by how Avalanche managed to assemble a believable, cohesive world with so little narrative material to work from.
+You are given a vast sandbox, a fast car, hostile forces in abundance, and an empty shell of a protagonist who cares little about himself or his surroundings.
+You’re also given a wealth of progression systems to draw you in—Max’s attributes, his equipment, his car, and several strongholds can all be upgraded.

-As a game set in an open world, it works astonishingly well.
-As a story, it doesn't, giving us no particular reason to care about the time we spend there.
-It is a no holds barred macho fantasy about a desert wasteland.
-It's inhabited by ravenous, war-painted beasts in men's clothings, or is it the other way around?
-Their dwellings are a sight to see.
-They are veritable mazes built out of old shipwrecks, oil rigs, caves -- any old ruins they could find -- and furnished with scrap bunched together to form some depraved quality of life.
+As an open world game, it works remarkably well.
+As a story, it does not, giving you little reason to care about the time you spend there.
+It is an unrestrained macho fantasy set in a desert wasteland, inhabited by ravenous, war-painted beasts dressed as men—or perhaps men dressed as beasts.
+Their dwellings are sights to behold: sprawling mazes built from shipwrecks, oil rigs, caves, and whatever ruins they could salvage, furnished with heaps of scrap arranged into some depraved approximation of a livable space.

-Lore- and storywise, the game is a companion piece to the Mad Max: Fury Road movie of the same year (2015).
-It uses the same terminology, characters and vehicles.
-It takes place in a part of Australia that once belonged to the ocean floor.
-Now the ocean is somehow gone, replaced by a vast desert called the Great White.
-People have to resort to collecting dew for water.
-Staying alive means having to scavenge the rubble of the old world.
-Mostly scrap remains, which works as currency.
-An especially lucky soul could stumble upon an unopened can of Dinky-D dog food, which will fill the stomach of a grown man.
+In terms of lore and worldbuilding, the game functions as a companion piece to the 2015 film Mad Max: Fury Road.
+It borrows terminology, characters, and vehicles, and takes place in a region of Australia that was once ocean floor.
+The sea is now gone, replaced by a vast desert known as the Great White.
+Water is scarce, forcing people to collect dew just to survive.
+The remnants of the old world are scavenged for scrap, which serves as currency.
+An especially lucky soul might stumble upon an unopened can of Dinky-D dog food, enough to feed a grown man.

 MAX VS SCROTUS

-In the opening cinematic, we witness Max being chased by a bunch of wasteland raiders lead by Scabrous Scrotus, son of Immortan Joe, the main antagonist of Fury Road.
-After a short fight, the raiders overpower Max, beat him up, steal all his stuff and take his ride, the Interceptor we know from the movies.
-They drive away and leave him to die, but not before Max manages to mortally wound Scrotus in a way that has to be seen to be believed.
-Max watches his vehicle disappear in a cloud of dust on the horizon.
-He limps away, his only company a beaten dog left by the Scrotus gang.
-And so the game begins...
+The opening cinematic shows Max being chased by a group of wasteland raiders led by Scabrous Scrotus, son of Immortan Joe.
+After a brief fight, the raiders overpower Max, beat him senseless, steal his belongings, and take his iconic Interceptor.
+They leave him for dead, though not before Max manages to mortally wound Scrotus in a way that has to be seen to be believed.
+Max watches his car disappear in a cloud of dust on the horizon before limping away, accompanied only by a battered dog left behind by the Scrotus gang.
+And so the game begins.

-I'll not bore you with the details of what happens next.
-Suffice to say that Scrotus, whom apparently Max left for dead on his Land Mover, turns out to be alive and well.
-He rules the entire region from his base of operations in Gastown, and now he's got a bone to pick with Max.
+I won’t bore you with the details of what follows.
+Suffice it to say that Scrotus, whom Max apparently left for dead on his Land Mover, turns out to be very much alive.
+He rules the region from Gastown and now has a personal vendetta against Max.

 NEW CAR, NEW ALLIES